tarwn/lessthandot-hugo/blogs/content/posts/2011-10-28-my-favorite-powershell-script-reading.md

 I knew there had to be a better way.
 Once I learned enough about PowerShell to be dangerous, I put together this script.

-> Disclaimer: I know it’s not perfect.
+> Disclaimer: I know it's not perfect.
 Yes, there are probably improvements I could make.
-It’s a giant step forward for me.
+It's a giant step forward for me.

 ```powershell
 #Go to a server share, read log